elifesciences/bioprotocol-service/README.md

 ## API

-`bioprotocol-service` can be accessed directly at [prod--bp.elifesciences.org](https://prod--bp.elifesciences.org/), and content is available at `/bioprotocol/article/{msid}` for example, [Homo Naledi](https://prod--bp.elifesciences.org/bioprotocol/article/9560)
+`bioprotocol-service` can be accessed directly at https://prod--bp.elifesciences.org/, and content is available at `/bioprotocol/article/{msid}`, for example, [Homo Naledi](https://prod--bp.elifesciences.org/bioprotocol/article/9560).

-`bioprotocol-service` is available through the eLife API gateway at: https://api.elifesciences.org/bioprotocol/

 Example output: